coder/docs/workspaces/applications.md

 **Notes**:

 - A health check _must_ report healthy in order to access the application.
-- If both HTTP and Exec health checks are specified then HTTP is preferred.
+- If you specify both the HTTP and Exec health checks, Coder prioritizes HTTP.

 You can include the applications specification file in your [workspace image](../images/writing.md).
 You an also modify the file via